-This device is used in the classroom for electronic access to PowerPoint slides, testing purposes, recording simulation exercises, and to support student learning.
-The student and supervising anesthesia providers will also use the iPad in the clinical environment for online completion of student clinical evaluations.
+These devices are used in the classroom for electronic access to PowerPoint slides, testing purposes, recording simulation exercises, and to support student learning.

+The student and supervising anesthesia providers will also use the iPad or Microsoft Surface Pro in the clinical environment for online completion of student clinical evaluations.